 Triangle Cars guide to keep your tyres in good tread

 There are a number of things we have to do to keep our cars running like clockwork, from filling it up with petrol to getting its annual MOT done, it’s all part of a process.
 But one thing that is often overlooked is checking that your tyres are in good shape.
-Tyres are often forgotten about but are the thing that carries the weight of your car and literally keeps it on the road.
+Tyres are often forgotten about.
+However, they are the thing that carries the weight of your car and literally keeps it on the road.
 Are you guilty of neglecting your car tyres?
-At Triangle Cars, we’ve come up with a good checklist to help your check your car tyres are helping your car run smoothly.
+At Triangle Cars, we’ve come up with a checklist to help your check your car tyres are safe.

 Check your tyre tread

 In Great Britain, you must have a tread depth minimum of 1.6mm.
-However, safety experts have recommended a minimum of 3mm because cars take about two car lengths longer to stop when the tread on the car’s tyre is at least 3mm.
+However, safety experts have recommended a minimum of 3mm.
+This is because cars take about two car lengths longer to stop when the tread on the car’s tyre is at least 3mm.

 Tread Wear Indicators allow you to check your tyre’s tread depth, and it can be found along the main tyre groove.
 Their height is 1.6mm and they are small raised notches that allow you to check that your tyres match up with the law requirement of 1.6mm tread depth.
 You can also check your tread depth using a 20p coin.
 If you place the coin in the tyre groove and rest it between the tread blocks.
 You should then look to see if the rim around the coin has disappeared.
 If it has that means your tyres meet the legal requirement.